-All projects are to be a "finished" item (for example: the stitchery is framed or made into an item such as a pillow, wall hanging, pot holder, eyeglass holder, etc.) The stitchery can be created on a purchased item, such as a pillowcase, clothing, tote bag, purse, bib, dishtowel, etc. Items may be made from purchased kits that meet the individual project guidelines.
+All projects are to be a "finished" item (for example: the stitchery is framed or made into an item such as a pillow, wall hanging, pot holder, eyeglass holder, etc.) The embroidery design or slow stitched design can be created on a purchased item, such as a pillowcase, clothing, tote bag, purse, bib, dishtowel, etc. Items may be made from purchased kits that meet the individual project guidelines.
 The sizes mentioned in the classes relate to the amount of stitching, not the size of the fabric, frame or finished item.